Tabaci/clhoe/readme.md

 # clhoe

-This is an *npm* module that provides simple, yet elegant, routing for command line interfaces, in a similar fashion to mainstream HTTP routing.
+This is an *npm* module that provides simple, yet powerful, routing for command line interfaces, in a similar fashion to mainstream HTTP routing.

 ## Installation